Fort Myers Drug Violations Lawyer

 - Heroin – 100 or more grams, mixed

-- LSD – 1 or more grams
+- LSD – one or more grams

 - Fentanyl analogues – 10 grams